 - 30 Game DesignSpecification Document to be submitted by Week3.
-For more detailed information see the Game Design Specification section below. - Navigation/GraphicPrototype to be submitted by Week 5.
+For more detailed information see the Game Design Specification section of the Unit Outline document (see below). - Navigation/GraphicPrototype to be submitted by Week 6.
 This will demonstrate how you have structured your game and show the majority of your interface design.
-The game components DO NOT have to function for this prototype as dummy data and/or game components can be used to show the overall look-and-feel if the game.
+The game components DO NOT have to function for this prototype as dummy data and/or game components can be used to show the overall look-and-feel of the game.